PostHog/posthog.com/contents/blog/session-recording-performance.md

 ![Average Packet Size: 310 bytes](../images/blog/session-recording-performance/Screen_Shot_2022-08-31_at_1.45.10_AM.png)

-Average Packet Size: 310 bytes
+Average Response Payload: 310 bytes

 **Network Tab: Commandbar:**

 ![Average Packet Size: 309 bytes](../images/blog/session-recording-performance/Screen_Shot_2022-08-30_at_11.14.03_PM.png)

-Average Packet Size: 309 bytes
+Average Response Payload: 309 bytes

 **Network Tab: Explo:**

 ![Average Packet Size: 309 bytes](../images/blog/session-recording-performance/Screen_Shot_2022-08-31_at_12.12.48_AM.png)

-Average Packet Size: 309 bytes
+Average Response Payload: 309 bytes

 All of the gzip-compressed transmissions?
 That’s **rrweb** / **PostHog** relaying the mutation data to a PostHog host for storage.

 You will notice two things.

-- These packets are **tiny** in comparison to anything else—300 or so bytes.
+- These payloads are **tiny** in comparison to anything else—300 or so bytes.
 Bytes, not kilobytes.
 That’s it!

-- These packets are transmitted often.
+- They are transmitted often.
 Very, very often.

 Let’s dig into one of the requests.
 All were quite similar numerically to the below:

 ![One of the packets from a CommandBar trial. ](../images/blog/session-recording-performance/Screen_Shot_2022-08-30_at_11.14.35_PM.png)

-One of the packets from a CommandBar trial.
+One of the payloads from a CommandBar trial.

 > **Queuing:** How long it took to add the request to the request queue.
 >